Are you comfortable getting dirty while working with tools and heavy machinery? If yes, a career as a plumber might be perfect for you.

 Based on the license class you want to work in, you can apply for a plumbing license at Queensland Building and Construction Commission.

 How To Become A Plumber Near Sydney?

 To become a qualified and licensed plumbing professional in Sydney, you must commence your career journey with an apprentice.

-Look for an employer that provides you with an opportunity to learn about the various aspects of plumbing.
+Look for an employer that allows you to learn about the various aspects of plumbing.

-During your apprenticeship, you can complete a 4 year nationally accredited Certificate III in Plumbing course.
+You can complete a four-year nationally accredited Certificate III in Plumbing course during your apprenticeship.

 The course comprises on-site work and classroom training.
 After completion of the course, you must successfully pass the assessment.
 To be eligible to work in the construction industry, apply for a White Card too.

-Once you fulfill the qualification requirement, it is time to work under the administration of a licensed practitioner and gain hands-on experience.
+Once you fulfil the qualification requirement, it is time to work under the administration of a licensed practitioner and gain hands-on experience.

 Now you can apply for a license by submitting a license application and undergoing a test.
-Once you clear the test and obtain a license, you can apply for plumbing jobs in Sydney.
+Once you clear the test and obtain a permit, you can apply for plumbing jobs in Sydney.

-After the completion of an apprenticeship and certification, work under the administration of a licensed practitioner and apply for registration.
+After completing an apprenticeship and certification, work under the administration of a licensed practitioner and apply for registration.
 Successful registration will grant you a registration card along with a practitioner number.